Kabeer2004/Spotify-AdBlock/README.md

 example-
 SPOTIFY_ACCESS_TOKEN = 'BQBeofHqu1HgfZOnEWef8Fh4rMfdfvgr0bbgjwwYV_4r8qJiH2UUlrGBsPon9fVEDjopIgWmHnPrLA1Dl5RCb62p2jz0p_fiw6GL5psmChFz1mQA_bK3rQmHOEbIduz1IXpZJ7sO7ETY7_TXRSx_aaBR6dUbXETFmKeE'

-Save the file and run it with python!
+Save the file and run it with python! (you can double click on it OR navigate to it in the windows CMD and run it with the command: python detect-spotify.py

 Known bugs-